MAPSuio/spring-challenge16/sums_in_a_circle/README.md

-# Sums in a circle
+# Sums in a Circle

 ![Image graph](sums_in_a_circle.png)